2 Setting Up Your Computer

 2.2 What are you asking me to install?

-It’s generally a good idea to be skeptical when someone is telling you to install things. 🤨 Here’s a very broad overview of what each of these programs or services does and why I’m asking you to install or sign up for them.
+It’s a good idea to be skeptical when someone is telling you to install things. 🤨 Here’s a very broad overview of what each of these programs or services does and why I’m asking you to install or sign up for them.

 What each program does, in general terms